pgalko/BambooAI/README.md

 bamboo.pd_agent_converse("Calculate 1 minute moving average for the heartrate and plot together with a polynomial line of best fit")
 ```

+**Environment Variables**

+The library requires an OpenAI API account and the API key to connect to an OpenAI LLMs.
+The OpenAI API key needs to be stored in a 'OPENAI_API_KEY' environment variable.
+The key can be obtained from here: https://platform.openai.com/account/api-keys

 ## Examples

 **Console Output 1:**